 At the time of King’s assassination on April 4, 1968, he was still the personification of the civil rights movement in the United States.
-But those near him said he appeared to have lost a step, in part because of conflicts in his inner circle of advisers and a growing estrangement from his former ally, President Lyndon B. Johnson, over the Vietnam War.
+But those near him said he appeared to have lost a step, in part because of conflicts in his inner circle of advisers and a growing estrangement from his former ally President Lyndon B. Johnson over the Vietnam War.

 King was on the balcony sneaking a cigarette

-When racist assassin James Earl Ray aimed his rifle sight at King, he almost certainly saw the civil rights leader doing something King's children never saw: him smoking.
+When racist assassin James Earl Ray aimed his rifle sight at King, he almost certainly saw the civil rights leader doing something King's children never saw him doing: smoking.
 King was a lifelong smoker, although very few – if any – pictures exist as proof because he never smoked in public.
 King didn’t want his family to know about the habit.

 After King was shot, his advisers stopped the bleeding while one of them, Dr. Billy Kyles, removed a pack of cigarettes from King’s pocket.